babarrett/g80-9009/operations.md

                 Enter Soft Key Name of F14: LOREMIPSUM Enter the desired macro (max.
 80 char.) and confirm with F14 (enter text) Busy with Flash!
 (Writing)

-            Delete key Used to clear an macro and it's label.
+            Delete key Used to clear a macro and it's label.

     Select Desk PC Legend

         Source: IBM PS/2